arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 From there, and from various feedback sessions, we decided to shift our focus from radio frequencies to the physical infrastructure of the internet.
 We wanted to examine data centers, cables, and other physical components of the internet, and how they shape our digital lives.

-# Semester 2
+#### Semester 2

 It especially stuck out to us how the imaginaries surrounding the internet and the physical materiality are often divergent and disconnected.
 Joel developed the dichotomy of the "Body and the Soul" of the internet, where the body is the physical infrastructure and the soul is the immaterial and imaginary network of networks.
-This comes to light especially sharply when using infrastructure inversion, a technique adopted from Bowker and Star.
+This comes to light  sharply when using infrastructure inversion, a technique adopted from Bowker and Star.
 Found through the research of Francis Hunger and Lisa Parks.
-CITE
 For us, this meant looking at imaginaries of the future of the internet and its collapse.
 Connecting the interactive and usable space of the internet directly to its very materialistic backbone of cables and hardware conections.
 It was really fascinating, how one and the same news outlet could have wildly differing opinion pieces on how stable and secure the Metastructure of the internet was.
 Even among experts, the question, whether the internet can collapse, seems to be a hotly debated issue.
 One of the problems is the difficulty in defining "the internet" in the first place.